MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/vanilla-model-driven-app-repro.md

 * **[Customizations](isolate-model-app-issues.md#remove-customizations) are interfering with normal operation.** To confirm, add those customizations one by one to the vanilla environment or remove them from the problem environment.
 * **Tables, relationships, and other components are configured differently.** To confirm, re-examine the differences between the same component in the vanilla and problem environment.
 * **Components could be corrupted.** To confirm, re-create them in the problem environment.
-* **User-specific reasons.** For example, some users have a different [security role](/power-platform/admin/security-roles-privileges) in one environment.
+* **User-specific reasons.** For example, some users have different [security roles](/power-platform/admin/security-roles-privileges) in one environment.
 To confirm, try alternative ways to access data or perform the same task.
 Dataverse tables can be accessed in many ways such as in model-driven apps, canvas apps, [Power Apps table designer](/power-apps/maker/canvas-apps/create-edit-tables), [Power Pages](/power-pages/introduction), and [Web API requests](/power-apps/developer/data-platform/webapi/query-data-web-api).
 * **Different version.** The environment may be a different version or in a different geographical region.
 Check the **About** section in the app or [environment details in Power Platform admin center](/power-platform/admin/environments-overview#environment-details) for version details.
 * **Issues with an environment's server.** To confirm, [examine network traffic](isolate-model-app-issues.md#find-out-if-the-issue-occurs-when-getting-data-or-showing-data) to determine if the server is sending the right information.
 Compare it with the network traffic of the vanilla environment.